-In 2006, the Gallery acquired Redford’s Proposal for a Surfers Paradise public sculpture/Paradise now 2006.
-Subsequently, a second work from the series, titled The High/ Perpetual Xmas, No Abstractions 2008, was fabricated as a 10-metre high sculpture and erected at the entry to GOMA where it still resides, flashing neon into the night, to date, the only of these maquettes developed to full size.
-Redford’s Proposal for a Surfers Paradise Public Sculpture/GC Cinema joins the Gallery’s substantial holdings of works of this leading artist, thanks to the generosity of donors Dr Michael and Eva Slancar.
+In 2006, QAGOMA acquired Redford’s Proposal for a Surfers Paradise public sculpture/Paradise now 2006 (illustrated).
+Subsequently, a second work from the series, titled The High/ Perpetual Xmas, No Abstractions 2008 (illustrated), was fabricated as a 10-metre high sculpture and erected at the entry to the Gallery of Modern Art (GOMA) where it flashes neon into the night, to date, the only of these maquettes developed to full size.